-In the Introduction to Zabur, I mentioned that the Prophet and King Dawood (PBUH) started the Zabur with the inspired writings of the book of Psalms, and that other books were then added by succeeding prophets.
+In the Introduction to Zabur, I mentioned that the Prophet and King Dawood (PBUH) started the Zabur with the inspired writings of the book of Psalms.
+Afterwards, succeeding prophets added other books.
 A very important prophet, considered to be one of the major prophets (because his book is so long) was Isaiah.
 He lived about 750 BC.
 The timeline below shows when Isaiah lived in comparison with the other prophets of Zabur.

 Then Isaiah said, “Hear now, you house of David!
 Is it not enough to try the patience of men?
 Will you try the patience of my God also?
 Therefore the Lord himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him Immanuel.
 He will eat curds and honey when he knows enough to reject the wrong and choose the right.
 (Isaiah 7: 13-15)